 - 7.3.1.
 Netball SA is committed to providing Employees and Volunteers with ongoing training and support to ensure they understand their responsibilities in relation to Child safety.
-We will do this by: - conducting an induction for all employees and volunteers outlining their obligations under the Safeguarding Children & Young People Policy and Child Safe Practices; - (ii) undertaking regular performance appraisals; - (iii) regular supervision sessions that include a focus on Child safety and wellbeing;

-(iv) appointing a Child Safety Officer;
+We will do this by: - (i) conducting an induction for all Employees and Volunteers outlining their obligations under the Safeguarding Children & Young People Policy and Child Safe Practices: - (ii) undertaking regular performance appraisals; - regular supervision sessions that include a focus on Child (iii) safety and wellbeing: - appointing a Child Safety Officer; (iv) - (V) access to online resources about issues concerning child safety and wellbeing; and

-INT004 Safeguarding Children & Young People Policy Effective Date 1 March 2024
+INTO04 Safeguarding Children & Young People Policy Effective Date 1 February 2025

-- (v) access to online resources about issues concerning child safety and wellbeing; and - providing professional development opportunities to build (vi) knowledge and skills regarding the wellbeing and development of Children. - 7.4.
-Communication and Awareness of Safeguarding Children & Young People Policy - 7.4.1.
+(vi) providing professional development opportunities to build knowledge and skills regarding the wellbeing and development of Children.

+7.4.
+Communication and Awareness of Safeguarding Children & Young People Policy

+- 7.4.1.
 Netball SA is committed to promoting a child-safe sporting environment.
-We will do this by: - (i) having a dedicated, easy to access child-safe area on our website; - (ii) providing information about the Safeguarding Children & Young People Policy, Child Safe Practices and Recruitment and Screening requirements as part of membership and event registration, affiliation agreements and coach and officials accreditation: - utilising social media channels to promote the Safeguarding (iii) Children & Young People Policy and the value that netball places on Child safety; and - (iv) displaying posters about Child Safe Practices and how to make a complaint or provide feedback at local sports clubs/venues.
+We will do this by: - having a dedicated, easy to access child-safe area on our (i) website; - (ii) providing information about the Safeguarding Children & Young People Policy, Child Safe Practices and Recruitment and Screening requirements as part of membership and event registration, affiliation agreements and coach and officials accreditation; - (iii) utilising social media channels to promote the Safeguarding Children & Young People Policy and the value that netball places on Child safety; and - displaying posters about Child Safe Practices and how to make (iv) a complaint or provide feedback at local sports clubs/venues.